Ozzie Nogg

 Bring my family sustenance, an honorable livelihood, success and joy.

-On this Rosh Hodesh, on this New Moon,
+On this Rosh Hodesh, on this New Moon, shield us from darkness and give us light.

 Inspired by tehenes written by our shtetl sisters, today’s women also write prayers in celebration of Rosh Hodesh and the new moon.
 Prayers to overcome the darkness.
 Prayers of hope and comfort that ease us as we grow older.
 Like these words, taken from Rabbi Vicki Hollander: